-- face of geopolitical, economic and regulatory threats. - RIPE NCC is accountable to the community and members to protect the privacy, security and integrity of data and services it is entrusted with.
+- RIPE NCC is trusted by the Internet community to keep its services available in the face of geopolitical, economic and regulatory threats. - RIPE NCC is accountable to the community and members to protect the privacy, security and integrity of data and services it is entrusted with.